blog

 Cannula vs. Needle in Dermal Fillers: How to Choose

-Choosing between a cannula and needle is a skill that develops with time, experience, and training.
+Choosing between a cannula and needle is a skill.
+It develops with time, experience, and training.
 Here are some general guidelines to help you decide:

 Ideal Areas for Cannulas

-- Larger areas or those at a higher risk for vascular injury or occlusion, like the lower face, cheeks, jawline, and nasolabial folds, are well-suited for cannulas.
-With their blunt tips, cannulas glide beneath the skin with minimal trauma, reducing the risk of bruising, swelling, and vascular complications—making them a safer choice for these areas.
+• Larger areas or those at higher risk for vascular injury are well-suited for cannulas.
+Examples include the lower face, cheeks, jawline, and nasolabial folds.
+Their blunt tips glide beneath the skin with minimal trauma.
+This reduces the risk of bruising, swelling, and vascular complications.
+It makes them a safer choice for these areas.

 Ideal Areas for Needles

-- Smaller, precise areas that require fine-detail work, like the lips and superficial wrinkles, are best suited for needles.
-The sharp tip allows for exact placement and depth control, delivering natural-looking enhancements.
+• Smaller, precise areas that require fine-detail work are best for needles.
+Examples include the lips and superficial wrinkles.
+The sharp tip allows for exact placement and depth control.
+This delivers natural-looking enhancements.

-Mastering both dermal filler techniques will give you more versatility and confidence to provide safe, effective treatments and beautiful results for every patient.
+Mastering both dermal filler techniques will give you more versatility.
+It will also build confidence to provide safe, effective treatments.
+You can deliver beautiful results for every patient.

 The Importance of Specialized Training

-Learning when and how to use a cannula takes practice, and there’s no substitute for hands-on training.
-Advanced courses, like APT Injection Training’s Lower Face Cannula course can help you build the skills you need to use cannulas safely and effectively.
+Learning when and how to use a cannula takes practice.
+There is no substitute for hands-on training.
+Advanced courses, like APT Injection Training’s Lower Face Cannula course, can help you build the skills you need.
+You will learn to use cannulas safely and effectively.

 Why invest in a specialized cannula course?